 In life many people strive for perfection.
-There is an image of a perfection that seems completely unobtainable.
-Guess what, it is unobtainable.
+There is an image of perfection that seems completely unobtainable.
+Guess what.
+It is unobtainable.

-I am now a mom of three under five, in my thirties, and there are just so many damns I do not give.
+I am now a mom of three under five, in my thirties, and there are just so many damns I no longer give.

 Damn not given #1: Toxic relationships

-Growing up I was a kiddo who craved close relationships.
+Growing up, I was a kid who craved close relationships.
 I lived far away from any extended family and my only sibling is significantly developmentally disabled.
 Any form of a close relationship was something I desired and held onto.
 This transferred negatively into my adult life.
-When close relationships were established it was impossible for me to let them go.
+When close relationships were established, it was impossible for me to let them go.

 Understanding that sacrificing my own happiness for the benefit of others is not an appropriate way to live a life was a hard lesson to learn.
 Wasting time and energy on people who attempt to suck you dry is asinine.
 If maintaining a relationship causes problems for you emotionally, spiritually, or otherwise, damn them.

 During both high school and college I strived to gain friendships.
 I didn’t consider myself a successful person if I wasn’t receiving multiple social invitations to occupy my time.